How to get Ordained in North Dakota to Officiate

-How Do I Become Ordained to Marry in North Dakota
+Getting Ordained in North Dakota

 Becoming a marriage officiant with the Universal Life Church is easier than you might think.
 Our online ordination process is straightforward, fast, and completely free.
 Legally licensed ministers of the ULC perform countless marriages in North Dakota each year.
 Once you have your minister license in hand, officiating a wedding is right around the bend!
 Click the button below to get started.